How To Reduce The Appearance Of Stretch Marks During Pregnancy

 5) Exfoliate Stretch Mark-Prone Areas Once A Week

-6) Massage Your Skin To Prevent Stretch Marks During Pregnancy
+6) Massage Your Skin To Reduce The Appearance Of Stretch Marks During Pregnancy

 Moisturizers and stretch mark creams only take a few minutes to apply.
 But if you take just 10 more minutes to massage these products into your skin, you can supercharge your body’s stretch mark prevention potential.